Code-Institute-Submissions/rockanrolla/README.md

 + __*Code editors:*__

   Two different editors have been used along the development of this project.
-Cloud9 gave me the starting point about how to code online but VS Code has made the difference, allowing me to code locally in different computers while conmmuting to work every day...
+Cloud9 gave me the starting point about how to code online but VS Code has made the difference, allowing me to code locally in different computers while commuting to work every day...

   - [Cloud9](https://aws.amazon.com/es/cloud9/?origin=c9io)